Mastering classroom seating plans: a guide for teachers using Classroomscreen

 Making rows with our random name generator

-To use this seating arrangement in Classroomscreen, you can use two of our random name pickers (Randomizer widget).
+To use this seating arrangement in Classroomscreen, you can use two Randomizer widgets to act as random name pickers.
 Simply add the students' names to one of them, along with another containing a list of numbers (1,2,3,4) up to how many tables you have.
-Activate both widgets, so that a student is called along with a number which will be their desk - such as Annabel, 4.
-Keep randomizing using both widgets until everyone has a seat!

 Teamwork makes the dream work